 Andy Myers is a nationally acclaimed psychic medium, inspirational speaker, and the best-selling author of multiple award-winning books.
+Andy's latest book, The Sky Diaries: A True Story of Reincarnation, is causing a buzz nationwide.
+It was released on January 11th and instantly became a #1 best-seller in three categories.
 He has been featured on morning radio shows nationwide and conducts sold-out lectures in cities around the country.
-Andy's upcoming book, The Sky Diaries: A True Story of Reincarnation, is causing a buzz nationwide.
-It will be officially released on January 11, 2022.

 Sample Q&A /